-The M.A. in Women and Gender Studies (WGST) provides students with a high quality education that is interdisciplinary in nature, where students take courses in a wide range of disciplines such as literature, political science, history, sociology, psychology, and economics all with a gender perspective.
-It prepares students for doctoral studies, and/or a variety of professional careers by engaging them in the discovery and production of knowledge.
+The M.A. in Interdisciplinary Gender Studies provides students with a high quality education across a wide range of disciplines such as literature, political science, history, sociology, psychology, and economics, all from a gender perspective.
+It prepares students for a variety of professional or academic careers by engaging them in the discovery and production of gender-focused knowledge.

-Students who complete the M.A. in Women and Gender Studies program will:
+Through the M.A. in Interdisciplinary Gender Studies program students will:

-At the completion of this program, students can:
+At the completion of this program, students are able to:

-- Write research papers, analytical reports, policy briefs, and give public presentations.
+- generate analytical reports and policy briefs, and give public presentations, and

-A total of 30 credits are required to graduate, based on:
+A total of 30 credits are required to graduate, distributed as follows:

 A thesis is required for all students in addition to successful completion of the course of study.